 Education & Workforce

-Since its inception, TBR leaders have understood the need for a robust education system.
+Since its inception, Roundtable leaders have understood the need for a robust education system.
 In order to have a thriving economy, an educated populace is a necessity.
 Rigorous standards, high expectations of students, and aligned assessments are the building blocks of a prepared workforce.
-Below are some ways that TBR helps to ensure that Tennesseans are graduating with the skills necessary to be successful.
+Below are some ways that the Roundtable helps to ensure that Tennesseans are graduating with the skills necessary to be successful.

 2019 State Policy Priorities

 Fix Tennessee’s K-12 academic testing—and keep it closely aligned to our state’s academic standards.

 - Tennessee must protect the value, integrity of, and confidence in TN Ready and other vital K-12 academic achievement tests by ensuring that these assessments are executed at a level of excellence.

 - It’s critically important that these tests deliver timely, accurate measurements of student progress that are directly aligned to our state’s hard-won, rigorous academic standards.

 Keep Tennessee’s hard-won, rigorous K-12 academic standards strong—and keep improving them.

 - Our Roundtable fully supports outgoing Governor Haslam’s call to “not back up one inch” in fully sustaining the hard-won academic standard improvements Tennessee has achieved through collaboration by our Governors, the Roundtable and other advocates, educators, and parents.